Joystream/joystream/README.md

 2. **RM** shall have done the following no later than at **the day after the prior testnet release.**

-    - created PR establishing a new [testnet directory](/testnets), where
+    - created PR establishing a new [testnet directory](/testnets), where:
-        - the release name is set to `TESTNET_NAME`
+        - the release name is set to `TESTNET_NAME`.
-        - the naming rationale is left blank, unless it is ready
+        - the naming rationale is left blank, unless it is ready.
-        - the goal is left blank, unless it is ready
+        - the goal is left blank, unless it is ready.
-        - the logomark is left blank, unless it is ready
+        - the logomark is left blank, unless it is ready.

-    - initiated creation of possibly missing logomark
+    - initiated creation of possibly missing logomark.

     - scheduled a meeting time for the [launch meeting](#launch-meeting) no later than the next available working day when all core contributors are available.

-    - create a subdirectory of the [meeting](/meetings) directory that has itinerary with appropriate agenda
+    - create a subdirectory of the [meeting](/meetings) directory that has itinerary with appropriate agenda.

 3. Conduct launch meeting.